TOURISM GEOGRAPHIES

 You need to provide sufficient information in the abstract so that people who read it can determine whether if your paper warrants being fully read and cite it as a reference.
 Even if they do not read the entire paper, perhaps due to download issues, they can still cite it if the abstract is complete enough.
 This is your goal.

-2. Again the abstract is a mini-version of the paper, it is not a description of the paper (which is the approach that many people use).
+2. Again the abstract is a mini-version or executive summary of the paper.
+It is not a description of the paper (which is the approach that most authors use).
 Therefore, use declarative (not descriptive) sentences.
-Avoid using the words: "This paper..." or "The paper...".
+Avoid using the words: "This paper..." or "The paper..." or "The research..."

-4. Limit the use of first person ("I" and "We") in your abstract.
+4. Limit the use of first-person ("I" and "We") in your abstract.
 You can use it once (or twice?) in an abstract if it makes a lot of sense to do so.
 You should not be focusing on yourself, but rather on the research.
 This is true for scholarly papers in general.
-In Tourism Geographies, we allow first person usage to a degree in qualitative papers.
-However, it can be overdone, which can make the author(s) sound either egotistical or amateurish (IMO).
+In Tourism Geographies, we allow first-person usage to a degree in qualitative papers.
+However, it can be overdone, which can potentially make the author(s) sound either egotistical or amateurish.

 5. The abstract should be able to stand alone, separate from the full paper.
 As such, do not cite references in the abstract and do not use acronyms or other abbreviations without fully defining them.